Jay's California Bruschetta

 5 large cloves garlic, peeled and finely chopped

-7 or 8 large basil leaves, coarsely chopped
+Juice of 1 small lemon7 or 8 large basil leaves, coarsely chopped

 1Tbsp. finely chopped fresh parsley

-1Tbsp. finely chopped fresh oregano
+1Tbsp. finely chopped fresh oregano1/4 tsp. salt

 1/4 tsp. fresh ground black pepper